jackmpcollins/magentic/README.md

 # magentic

-Easily integrate Large Language Models into your Python code.
-Simply use the `@prompt` and `@chatprompt` decorators to create functions that return structured output from the LLM.
-Mix LLM queries and function calling with regular Python code to create complex logic.
+Seamlessly integrate Large Language Models into Python code.
+Use the `@prompt` and `@chatprompt` decorators to create functions that return structured output from an LLM.
+Combine LLM queries and tool use with traditional Python code to build complex agentic systems.

 ## Features

 - [Structured Outputs] using pydantic models and built-in python types.
-- [Chat Prompting] to enable few-shot prompting with structured examples.
-- [Function Calling] and [Parallel Function Calling] via the `FunctionCall` and `ParallelFunctionCall` return types.
-- [Formatting] to naturally insert python objects into prompts.
-- [Asyncio].
-Simply use `async def` when defining a magentic function.
-- [Streaming] structured outputs to use them as they are being generated.
+- [Streaming] of structured outputs and function calls, to use them while being generated.
-- [Vision] to easily get structured outputs from images.
 - [LLM-Assisted Retries] to improve LLM adherence to complex output schemas.
-- Multiple LLM providers including OpenAI and Anthropic.
-See [Configuration].
+- [Observability] using OpenTelemetry, with native [Pydantic Logfire integration].
 - [Type Annotations] to work nicely with linters and IDEs.
+- [Configuration] options for multiple LLM providers including OpenAI, Anthropic, and Ollama.
+- Many more features: [Chat Prompting], [Parallel Function Calling], [Vision], [Formatting], [Asyncio]...

 ## Installation